IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 A sample menu includes blended soups, salads, and smoothies made with:

-According to the USDA nutrient database, this menu supplies 2,143 calories, 6% protein, 47% fat, 47% carbohydrates, 1128 mg calcium, and 753 mg phosphorus with a calcium-phosphorus weight ratio of 1.5:1.
+According to the USDA nutrient database, this menu supplies 2,137 calories, 6% protein, 31% fat, 64% carbohydrates, 1220 mg calcium, and 700 mg phosphorus with a calcium-phosphorus weight ratio of 1.74:1.
 Calories and carbohydrates may be increased in this menu by including more foods lowest in phosphorus per calorie.
 Research suggests a calcium-phosphorus ratio between 1.6:1 and 1.8:1 is optimal for growth and development in infants (Mize et al., 1995), and a 1.5:1 ratio is found in human bone (Huttenen, 2007).
-Note that some foods with high calcium-phosphorus ratios like oranges and kale also have fairly high absolute amounts of phosphorus, so you need to watch the amount of these foods in your diet as your overall calorie intake increases.
+The Institute of Medicine's Recommended Dietary Allowance for a 50-year-old adult's intake of calcium (1200 mg) and phosphorus (700 mg) provides a calcium-phosphorus ratio of 1.71:1.
+Note that some foods with high calcium-phosphorus ratios like oranges and kale, or foods with low amounts of phosphorus per calorie like macadamia nuts, also have fairly high absolute amounts of phosphorus, so you need to watch the amount of these foods in your diet as your overall calorie intake increases.

 Society.
 (2012).
 Breast cancer: Facts & figures 2011-2012.
 Atlanta: